jesjos/active_record_upsert/README.md

     │ id      │ integer │ ...
     │ prio    │ integer │ 999

-and an existing entry with a non default value for prio like: 998 with id: 1, upserting like so:
+And `hardwares` has a record with a non-default value for `prio`.
+Say, the record with `id` 1 has a `prio` of `998`.

+In this situation, upserting like:

 ```ruby
 hw = { id: 1, prio: 999 }
 Hardware.new(prio: hw[:prio]).upsert
 ```

-won't mention the prio column in the ON CONFLICT part resulting in no update.
-However, when upserting like so:
+will not mention the `prio` column in the `ON CONFLICT` clause, resulting in no update.

+However, upserting like so:

 ```ruby
 Hardware.upsert(prio: hw[:prio]).id
 ```

-will indeed update the record in the database (back to its default value).
+will indeed update the record in the database back to its default value, `999`.

 ### Conflict Clauses